 Google Local Inventory Integration

-This guide will help you set up local product feeds to showcase your in-store inventory through Google Ads campaigns and free listings.
-Local inventory ads allow customers to see what products are available in your physical stores when they search on Google.
+This guide explains how to set up local product feeds to showcase in-store inventory through Google Local Inventory Ads and free local listings.

 Prerequisites